 Solving the Labor Problem

-The $273B global Quick Service Restaurant industry has increasingly tight margins (~5%) due to rising wages and a worsening workforce shortage.
-While Americans are cooking at home less, it is becoming increasingly harder for restaurants to hire kitchen staff to serve them.
+The $273B global Quick Service Restaurant industry has tight margins (~5%) due to rising wages and a worsening labor shortage.

-With Flippy, restaurants can increase profit margins from 5% to a healthy 14%, which translates into a 3x increase in EBITDA, creating significant value for our customers.
+With Flippy, restaurants can increase profit margins from 5% to 14%, which translates into a 3x increase in EBITDA.

 Miso Robotics is poised to increase efficiency, profitability and food quality for the entire restaurant industry and bring us closer to the kitchen of the future.